Ho Dynasty Citadel to officially become World Heritage

 A ceremony to grant the Ho Dynasty Citadel the status of World Cultural Heritage site will take place in the central province of Thanh Hoa on June 16.

-The 14-century Ho Dynasty citadel, built according to the feng shui principles, was sited in landscape of great scenic beauty on an axis joining the Tuong Son and Don Son mountains in a plain between the Ma and Buoi rivers.
-The citadel buildings represent an outstanding example of a new style of Southeast Asian imperial city.
-It is the fifth attraction in Vietnam to be listed as a World Cultural Heritage site by UNESCO, after the complex of Huế Monuments, Hội An ancient town, Mỹ Sơn sanctuary and central sector of the Imperial Citadel of Thăng Long.
+The 14th-century Ho Dynasty Citadel, constructed based on feng shui principles, is located in a landscape of stunning natural beauty along the axis connecting the Tuong Son and Don Son mountains in a plain nestled between the Ma and Buoi rivers.
+The architectural style of the citadel exemplifies a distinctive new type of Southeast Asian imperial city.
+It is the fifth site in Vietnam to be recognized as a UNESCO World Cultural Heritage site, following the complex of Huế Monuments, Hội An Ancient Town, Mỹ Sơn Sanctuary, and the central sector of the Imperial Citadel of Thăng Long.

 Comments (0)